btrettel/flt/to-do.md

     - Addition and subtraction for `real`s (with tests).
 (What did I mean by this? fmad.f90 already handles `real`s for addition and subtraction.)
     - Assert that `dv` of the output is allocated (via `assert`) and has correct size (via `assert_dimension`).
     - comparison operators for `real`s, with tests
+    - `fmad` variable "pruner", which takes a big list of variables, only some of which are active, and translates that into derivative array indices, and vice-versa (or something like this, to minimize the number of variables to track derivatives of)
+        - `init`, `init_const`, and (new) `init_input`
+        - `init_input` will work with the pruner to enable or disable AD as needed.
 - Better constructors for AD.
 I should be able to get a constant by using `ad` directly.
 - Make `test_concurrent` more reliable.
 I think this problem might only appear for Intel.
 And is it only for release mode as an assertion should catch this?
 Why don't the assertions fail in that case?
     - ```./test_purerng